Hub-Tian/Low-Altitude-Intelligence/README.md

 ## 🎯 Project Objective

-This project aims to build a **generalized SFT (Supervised Fine-Tuning) data conversion tool for low-altitude economic scenarios**, which converts annotation data from various low-altitude datasets (such as UAV-captured images/videos) into **Question-and-Answer (QA) pair format suitable for supervised fine-tuning of large language models (LLMs) or vision-language models (VLMs)**.
+This project aims to build a **generalized SFT (Supervised Fine-Tuning) data conversion tool for low-altitude economic scenarios**, which converts annotation data from various low-altitute datasets (such as UAV-captured images/videos) into **Question-and-Answer (QA) pair format suitable for supervised fine-tuning of large language models (LLMs) or vision-language models (VLMs)**.

 ---

 ## 🧩 Project Background

-In low-altitude economic applications—such as UAV logistics, urban inspection, security monitoring, and agricultural protection—a large volume of aerial imagery or video data is typically collected and annotated for AI model training.
+In low-altitute economic applications—such as UAV logistics, urban inspection, security monitoring, and agricultural protection—a large volume of aerial imagery or video data is typically collected and annotated for AI model training.
 Common task types include:

-1. **Detection (Detection)**: Detecting objects in images (e.g., drones, vehicles, pedestrians, buildings, etc.) and outputting bounding boxes.
+1. **Detection**: Detecting objects in images (e.g., drones, vehicles, pedestrians, buildings, etc.) and outputting bounding boxes.
-2. **Classification (Classification)**: Categorizing images, regions, or objects (e.g., determining whether something is a violation, congestion, or a specific target).
+2. **Classification**: Categorizing images, regions, or objects (e.g., determining whether something is a violation, congestion, or a specific target).
-3. **Segmentation (Segmentation)**: Pixel-level segmentation of targets or regions (e.g., roads, buildings, vegetation, etc.).
+3. **Segmentation**: Pixel-level segmentation of targets or regions (e.g., roads, buildings, vegetation, etc.).
-4. **Counting (Counting)**: Counting the number of specific targets (e.g., number of vehicles, crowds, etc.).
+4. **Counting**: Counting the number of specific targets (e.g., number of vehicles, crowds, etc.).
-5. **Trajectory / Tracking (Trajectory / Tracking)**: Tracking the movement trajectory of targets (e.g., drones, vehicles, animals, etc.).
+5. **Trajectory / Tracking**: Tracking the movement trajectory of targets (e.g., drones, vehicles, animals, etc.).
-6. **Event / Anomaly (Event / Anomaly)**: Detecting abnormal events (e.g., illegal flying, fire, collision, congestion, etc.).
+6. **Event / Anomaly**: Detecting abnormal events (e.g., illegal flying, fire, collision, congestion, etc.).

 > ✅ This project serves as a **starting point for developing a general-purpose script tool**, with the goal of supporting the conversion of annotation data for the above **six major task types** into **SFT-format QA pairs**.
 >